-When served in this manner, the “event” is referred to as a course.
-For example, if three prior courses of soup, salad, and a main course (lobster, perhaps) are served, it would be referred to as a fourth course, the fifth being dessert.
+When served in this manner, the “event” may be referred to as a course.
+For example, if three prior courses of soup, salad, and a main course (lobster, perhaps) are served, it would be referred to as a fourth course (a cleansing course), the fifth being dessert.

-The bowl, on its service plate with napkin included, is placed in front of you after the previous course has been removed.
+The bowl, on its service plate with napkin included, is placed in front of the diner after the previous course has been removed.

 Finger bowls are nice to include as a special touch when the main course consists of food that can’t be eaten entirely with a fork and knife and involves the fingers.
-Consider the aftermath of lobster, corn on the cob, shrimp cocktail, or any other food where fingers are utilized.
+Consider the aftermath of lobster or corn on the cob, or any other food where fingers are utilized.

 If not familiar with the custom, you might mistake this "course” for another soup course.
 It has happened at many a dinner table.
-But remember, a soup course will not be served with its own napkin; a finger bowl is served with its own napkin.
-As the soup course is typically prior to the cleaning course, you can also double-check that you have no other soup spoon available.
+But remember, a soup course will not be served with its own napkin.
+A finger bowl is served with its own napkin.

 Place the clean napkin folded in half just as a normal napkin is, underneath the napkin you have been using.
 The used napkin will be for wiping your fingers after dipping in the finger bowl.

 With one hand (doesn’t matter which first) placed between the first and second napkins, lift that side of the napkin to the edge of the table, while simultaneously dipping the fingers of the other hand directly into the warm water.
 (Resist the temptation to swish your fingers around.)